 Personally-Owned Communications Devices

-Employees may carry and use personally-owned cellular telephones, pagers/beepers, and PDA’s or laptops with “beaming capabilities” during the school day on school property.
+Employees may carry and use personally-owned cellular telephones, pagers/beepers, and PDA’s or laptops during the school day on school property.

 Personally owned hand-held citizens band radios, portable police scanners, and long or short-range walkie-talkies should not be used or carried by employees on school property during the school day unless by specific permission of their immediate supervisor based on a personal health or safety need.

 Cellular telephones and pagers/beepers should not be used during the employee’s normal duty times to send/receive messages of a personal nature, but such use is allowable during normal break times, lunch times, and preparation times.
 Use of cellular telephones or audible pagers/beepers should be curtailed during instructional time or at school-sponsored programs, meetings, in-services, parent/guardian conferences, or any other time when there would be a reasonable expectation of quiet attentiveness.

+Exceptions to the above rules include the use of these devices in classrooms when their use has an educational purpose with a direct and positive impact on students.
 Any employee violating the above rules may be subject to disciplinary action.